E. Michael Burke: When his friend North hired a manager Burke didn't like, Burke left the big top and met Frank Stanton of CBS. Burke's European knowledge led him to be sent back to Europe to develop television programs, eventually becoming the president of CBS Europe. Burke was summoned back to America as vice president in charge of diversification. One of Burke's accomplishments was recommending CBS purchase the rights to the play My Fair Lady.New York Yankees

-CBS acquired the New York Yankees on August 13, 1964 in order to diversify their interests in the entertainment industry.
+CBS acquired the New York Yankees on August 13, 1964, in order to diversify their interests in the entertainment industry.
 On September 20, 1966; Burke became president and CEO of the Yankees after Dan Topping sold the remainder of his stock to CBS.
 He retained these posts for the remainder of CBS' ownership.
 In 1968, he was a candidate to become Commissioner of Baseball (although Bowie Kuhn would get the appointment).

 In 1972, CBS head William S. Paley told Burke to either sell the Yankees or buy them himself which he did with George Steinbrenner in January 1973.
 Burke and Steinbrenner had a parting of the ways with Burke resigning in April 1973.
+Burke had been led to believe that he would remain operating head of the Yankees once Steinbrenner took over, but was broadsided when longtime baseball executive Gabe Paul was announced as one of Steinbrenner's minority partners.

 Burke's most famous achievement occurred when he successfully negotiated with Mayor John V. Lindsay to keep the Yankees in New York by having the city agree to renovate Yankee Stadium.